 We will give notice of prosecutions taken in relation to individual service providers to local authorities, NHS boards, Scottish Government and other relevant scrutiny bodies.
-This is in accordance with statutory reporting obligations set out in the Act and Regulations, and within the memoranda of understanding established between these organisations and us.
+This is in accordance with statutory reporting obligations set out in the Act and Regulations, and within the memoranda of understanding and information sharing agreements established between these organisations and us.